Religious Education at Hennessy Catholic College

 Our house patrons are Venerable Nano Nagle (founder of the Presentation Sisters of the Blessed Virgin Mary), Blessed Edmund Rice (founder of the Christian Brothers), Venerable Catherine McAuley (founder of the Mercy Sisters) and Bishop John Gallagher, the first Bishop of the region.

 The senior curriculum (Years 11 and 12, or, Stage 6) allows students to do the NSW NESA approved HSC subjects of Studies of Religion I and II.
-There is also a stream called Studies in Catholic Thought, a unit which is being offered for the first time this year and focuses on Catholic thinkers from the early Church onward.
+There is also a stream called Studies in Catholic Thought, a unit that focuses on Catholic thinkers from the early Church onward.

 Whilst the HSC subjects are less catechetical in nature, they still allow our students to get a basis and understanding of our multi-faith society, and give a rigorous presentation of the importance of religion in society. and of the need for tolerance and understanding of other faiths.